-The three (3) members for each School/College will be elected by faculty from the School, two of whom will initially serve on a 3-year term and one who will serve on a 2-year term.
-Each term is renewable once by re-election.
-Each Dean will coordinate the faculty election no later than May 31, and, once completed, the Dean's office will notify the Faculty Moderator, the Chair of the Faculty Evaluation Council, and the Office of Faculty Evaluation of the three (3) faculty serving on its School's/College's committee, beginning the next academic year.
-No later than May 31, Deans will appoint a faculty member on extended contract to be made available to serve a twoyear term, renewable once, as the external faculty member on other School's/College's committees and will notify the Faculty Moderator and the Office of Faculty Evaluation of the appointment.
-The Chair of the Faculty Evaluation Council (FEC) will appoint the external faculty member to a School/College review committee based on membership vacancies.
-The Faculty Evaluation Council members will be available for unlimited one-year terms and will be assigned based on membership needs and vacancies.
-Requests for specific members or types of members may be made to the Chair of the FEC but are not guaranteed.
+The three (3) members for each college or school will be elected by faculty from the college or school, two (2) of whom will initially serve for a three (3) year term and one (1) who will serve for a two (2) year term.
+Each term is renewable once by reelection.
+Each dean will coordinate the faculty election no later than May 31 and, once completed, the dean's office will notify the faculty moderator, the chair of the FEC, and the Office of Faculty Evaluation of the three (3) faculty serving on its college or school's committee, beginning the next academic year.
+No later than May 31, deans will appoint a faculty member on extended contract to be made available to serve a two (2) year term, renewable once, as the external faculty member on other college or school's committees and will notify the faculty moderator and the Office of Faculty Evaluation of the appointment.
+The chair of the FEC will appoint the external faculty member to a college or school review committee based on membership vacancies.
+The FEC members will be available for unlimited one (1) year terms and will be assigned based on membership needs and vacancies.
+Requests for specific members or types of members may be made to the chair of the FEC but are not guaranteed.

 Members of the review committee are expected to recuse themselves from cases in which there may be a conflict of interest.
-Conflict of interest is defined as the individual or one of his or her family members having a current or past reporting relationship with a faculty member seeking advancement, having any family relationship, financial relationship or close personal connection outside the university with a faculty member, or having a history of conflict with the faculty member.
-If a review committee member believes a conflict of interest exists, the TTRP may move forward with 4 decision-makers.
-Conversely, if the TTRP requests it, the Chair of FEC will work with the Dean to find an appropriate replacement based on the role the member serves on the committee.
-If a TTRP member is seeking an advancement decision, or is on sabbatical or other type of leave, he or she must recuse him or herself from all reviews for the entire academic year, in which case the Chair of the FEC will contact the Dean for a one-year replacement.
+Conflict of interest is defined as the individual or one of his or her family members having a current or past reporting relationship with a faculty member seeking advancement, having any family relationship, financial relationship, or close personal connection outside the university with a faculty member, or having a history of conflict with the faculty member.
+If a review committee member believes a conflict of interest exists, the TTRP may move forward with four (4) decision makers.
+Conversely, if the TTRP requests it, the chair of FEC will work with the dean to find an appropriate replacement based on the role the member serves on the committee.
+If a TTRP member is seeking an advancement decision, or is on sabbatical or other type of leave, he or she must recuse him or herself from all reviews for the entire academic year, in which case the chair of the FEC will contact the dean for a one (1) year replacement.